Skip to main content

 Wake on LAN (WoL)

-Wake on LAN allows devices to be powered on by sending a Magic Packet that instructs the network card to power on.
+Wake on LAN (WoL) allows devices to be powered on by sending a Magic Packet that instructs the network card to power on.
 The following is required in order to use this functionality:

 • Compatible network card